 What is this? sport?

-Bear the boy hence; he shall not come about her;

-Away with him!---and let her sport herself
+Bear the boy hence, he shall not come about her, Away with him, and let her sport herself With that she's big with; for 'tis Polixenes Has made thee swell thus.

-[Exit MAMILLIUS, with some of the Guards.]
+[Exit Mamillius with some of the Guards.]